greghendershott/pdb/README.md

 way: Get the full analysis results, and re-propertize the entire buffer.

-That in itself is no improvement.
+That alone is no improvement.
 But we could add new Racket Mode commands that query the db, such as multi-file xref-find-references or renaming.